 Known as Chag haBanot (Festival of the Daughters), girls and women celebrate the courageous act of Yehudit, the Jewish woman who saved the Jewish nation by killing the general sent by Antiochus, the evil ruler of the Syrian-Greek Empire.

-In celebration of the day, women would do no work, visit one another, and eat doughnuts and honey cookies.
-The holiday was particularly special for young women engaged to be married in the coming year.
+In celebration of the day, women do no work and instead visit each other, eating doughnuts and honey cookies.
+The holiday is particularly special for young women engaged to be married in the coming year.